ibm-cloud-docs/containers/cs_dedicated.md

     * For virtual machines, it can take a few minutes for the worker node machines to be ordered, and for the cluster to be set up and provisioned in your account.
 Bare metal physical machines are provisioned by manual interaction with IBM Cloud infrastructure (SoftLayer), and can take more than one business day to complete.
     * If you see the following error message, [open a support case](/docs/get-support?topic=get-support-getting-customer-support).
         ```
-        {{site.data.keyword.Bluemix_notm}} Infrastructure Exception: Could not place order.
+        {{site.data.keyword.cloud_notm}} Infrastructure Exception: Could not place order.
 There are insufficient resources behind router 'router_name' to fulfill the request for the following guests: 'worker_id'.
         ```

     When the provisioning of your cluster is complete, the status of your cluster changes to **deployed**.